 This maneuver can be performed using derotation devices or more commonly used rod-screw reduction tools.

-The right rod is bent to slightly less kyphosis compared to the concave side.
+The right rod is bent to slightly less kyphosis in the thoracic section (which includes the PTC) and less lordosis in the lumbar section compared to the left rod.

 The rod is attached to the most cranial screw in the PTC, in its normal sagittal plane rotation and locked.

-The distal end of the rod is levered down using a rod holder and sequentially attached to the remaining screws, starting cranially.
+The distal end of the rod is then levered down using a rod holder and sequentially attached to the remaining screws, starting cranially

 This cantilever maneuver helps reduce the apical convex rotational deformity.